Build a WSL Container Image

 /meta/data

-The contents of the AppxManifest.xml
+The contents of the AppxManifest.xml are changed by KIWI NG

-section is provided in the XML description.
+if the containerconfig section is provided in the XML description.

-In the context of a WSL image the following container configuration
+In the context of a WSL image, the following container configuration

 parameters are taken into account: